anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 DoC server are not IoT devices.
 Implementing CHAIN Query Requests is up to the implementation, nothing in DoC prevents that.

-## Mention TLS as Security Mechanism

-> [[MiBi-Comment-1][draft-ietf-core-dns-over-coap-16-ballot-mibi]] One more item I noticed while preparing the ballot: the abstract and introduction state the use of DTLS and OSCORE for message protection, but TLS is also supported according to the remaining sections.
-Please either explicitly mention TLS or adjust to "(D)TLS" where appropriate.

-Already done in [`d1f0f2f`](https://github.com/core-wg/draft-dns-over-coap/commit/d1f0f2ffb8ce30bc6a91d114e51284d0c4d7d438) (review was on a previous version of the draft).

 ## Provide Operational Considerations on Non-Confirmable vs Confirmable

 > ### [[MoBo-Comment-2][draft-ietf-core-dns-over-coap-17-ballot-mobo]] Lack of operation considerations (*)